MarlinFirmware/Marlin/Marlin/Firmwares/README.md

     ![UART-TEST](../../docs/images/Uart_Test.png)

+**WARNING__!!** For the TMC2209s with two extra DIAG/VREF pins, you must isolate them before connecting them because these pins can touch the capacitor and destroy the stepper driver or the cpu of your board.

 ## 3.2 TMC2209 Single wire
   - Wiring for UART mode.
     Caution!!
     - Power off

     ![Wiring 2209](../../docs/images/Wire2209.png)

+**WARNING__!!** For the TMC2209s with two extra DIAG/VREF pins, you must isolate them before connecting them because these pins can touch the capacitor and destroy the stepper driver or the cpu of your board.

 ## 3.3 Raspberry
   - Improve your Raspberry (Bauds, plugins, Network).